PMDD Daily Tracker Template: Cycle Phase, Symptoms, Severity

 Reading the Pattern After Two Cycles

-After two complete cycles tracked with this template, look at your data for the PMDD signature: consistently higher scores in the luteal phase, a rapid drop after menstruation begins, and lower scores in the follicular phase.
+After two complete cycles tracked with this template, look at your data for the PMDD signature: consistently higher scores in the luteal phase, a rapid drop within a few days of menstruation starting, and lower scores in the follicular phase.
 Compare your average luteal-phase scores to your average follicular-phase scores across both cycles.
+The DSM-5 threshold is at least five symptoms present in most luteal phases, with marked improvement in the week post-menses, but you do not need to score yourself against the manual.
+You need to bring the data and let your gynecologist or psychiatrist do that work.

 If the difference is significant, that’s the pattern your doctor needs to see.
 Prepare a one-page summary with these averages, your peak scores and which cycle days they fell on, your functional impact count, and whether you experienced the post-period improvement.
 Bring the full daily log as supporting documentation.